vene/vene.github.io/content/blog/mirror.md

 Summary:  Gradient methods are popular for training machine learning models.
     But if we require the weights to satisfy some constraints, things quickly get more complicated.
-    Popular strategies for handling constraints, while seemingly different, are in fact deeply connected!
-We explore this with code samples.
+    Popular strategies for handling constraints, while seemingly different, are in fact deeply connected.
+In particular, mirror descent is equivalent to reparametrization with a straight-through gradient.

 When training machine learning models, and deep networks in particular, we typically use gradient-based methods.
 But if we require the weights to